 Table of Contents

 2. Making sense of how we make sense of the world

 3. The meaning of death and the making of time

 5. What to know and how to know it

 8. Nuclear apocalypse and the nature of evil

 9. Environmental apocalypse and the nature of nature

 10. Climate apocalypse and the nature of prophecy

 11. The end is near!

-Hauke Riesch is a Senior Lecturer in sociology at Brunel University London, researching science communication and the sociology and philosophy of science.
+Hauke Riesch is Senior Lecturer in Sociology at Brunel University London, researching science communication and the sociology and philosophy of science.